Tuesday, November 18, 2025

 5:30 PM to 8:30 PM

 Join the DVGI on Tuesday, November 18, 2025 at Valley Forge Casino’s Parkview Ballroom for our November 2025 Dinner Meeting featuring a presentation by speakers Catherine Chia-Calabria, PE of McCormick Taylor and Jason Taylor, PE, PG of Susquehanna Civil.
-Catherine and Jason will present the The Story of Hanging Rock – SR 320 Section M07, Montgomery County, PA.
+Catherine and Jason will present The Story of Hanging Rock – SR 320 Section M07, Montgomery County, PA.

 Click the button below to register by Thursday, November 13, 2025.
 Meal selection is not guaranteed after 11/10/25.